 The FCA has announced its intention to amend guidance for firms on how to calculate redress for unsuitable DB transfers in mid-March 2021 to reflect Government changes to the way that the Retail Prices Index (RPI) inflation measure is calculated from 2030.

-Current redress guidance refers to both the RPI and the Consumer Prices Index (CPI).
+FCA redress guidance FG17/9, originally published in October 2017, refers to both the RPI and the Consumer Prices Index (CPI).
 The RPI change means that from February 2030 the -1% adjustment to the RPI assumption used in the guidance to calculate the CPI assumption will not reflect the assumed difference between the RPI and the CPI.
 It will be too large, and some consumers may not receive the correct amount of redress.

 This will affect consumers who transfer out of DB pensions that are uprated annually in line with the CPI.